techidaily/site-games-able/source/_posts/digital-delights-for-special-moments-via-steam.md

  This method only works for friends you’ve had on your friends list for at least three days.
 The recipient must have a Steam account; you can’t send Steam gift cards via email or through any other methods.

- If you want to use the Steam website to purchase a gift card instead, you can visit the[Steam store's gift card page](https://store.steampowered.com/digitalgiftcards/selectgiftcard) and log into your account.
+ If you want to use the Steam website to purchase a gift card instead, you can visit the [Steam store's gift card page](https://store.steampowered.com/digitalgiftcards/selectgiftcard) and log into your account.

  That sums up all the ways to gift games to friends on Steam.
 Be careful not to fall for scams and only send gifts to people that you actually know.